darkoverlordofdata/datahammer/readme.md

 CNet has a great article on reducing your exposure to identity theft - http://www.cnet.com/how-to/the-best-way-to-completely-wipe-your-android-device/

 But how many people will actually follow Step three: Load dummy data?
+With Malleus, this is just a button click.

 ## Project status - beta

 The beta version of Malleus keeps it simple, and does 1 thing

 - Overwrite all of your unused diskspace with random data.

+About 99% of android users can run Malleus which is designed to work on Android versions Froyo and forward.

 ## Disclaimer: